-Cyril worked assiduously at the school that had been recommended to him by the Curé, and at the end of two years he and still twenty louis left.
-He had several conversations with nis adviser as to the best way of earning his living.
+Cyril worked assiduously at the school that had been recommended to him by the Cure, and at the end of two years he had still twenty louis left.
+He had several conversations with his adviser as to the best way of earning his living.